AARNet/Introduction_to_Jupyter_notebooks/_episodes/01_Introduction.md

  - "Notebooks are useful!
 Don't be put off by the techie talk :)"
 ---

-## Overview

-This workshop will introduce you to Jupyter Notebooks.
-You will learn what they are, what they do and why you might like to use them.
-It is an introductory set of lessons for those who are brand new, have little or no knowledge of coding and computational methods in research.
-By the end of the workshop you will have a good understanding of what notebooks can do, how to open one up, perform some basic tasks and save it for later.
-If you are really into it, you will also be able to continue to experiment after the workshop by using other people's notebooks as springboards for your own adventures!

 ### Introduction

 Computational notebooks have been around since the late 1980s.
 Essentially a notebook is an advanced word processor.
 Also known as a notebook interface, the concept is that it is a virtual notebook environment used for literate programming.
 'Literate programming' pairs the functionality of word processing software with both the shell and kernel of that notebook's programming language.